-The use of the following chemicals will address Alkalinity issues in your plants.
+The use of the following chemicals will address and adjust Alkalinity issues in your plants.

 With so many options for treating alkalinity, there are three main options that are typically represented in the marketplace for Wastewater Treatment Plants (WWTP) when faced with this question: magnesium hydroxide, lime slurry, and caustic soda.
 The following outlines the good and the bad of each, hopefully providing needed guidance for decision making at WWTPs.
 Ultimately, the choice lies within the final requirements of the plant and driven by the discharge permit at the facility.